Movies & TV / Reviews

 Alfred Rubin Thompson – Ernie Bullock

 The original Joker worked fine as a standalone character piece.
 Despite minuscule references to the DC Universe, Joker shared very little in common with the DC Comics supervillain and longtime adversary to Batman.
-Instead, Phillips, co-writer Scott Silver, and Phoenix utilized a sparse amount of DC Universe elements to craft a fairly unrelated story about a sad, put-upon, and tragic individual who lashes and becomes a “Joker-like” figure in a world where figures like Batman and The Joker will never exist.
+Instead, Phillips, co-writer Scott Silver, and Phoenix utilized a sparse amount of DC Universe elements to craft a fairly unrelated story about a sad, put-upon, and tragic individual who lashes out and becomes a “Joker-like” figure in a world where figures like Batman and The Joker will never exist.
 Here is the long and short of it: Arthur Fleck is Joker.
 He’s not The Joker.
-With that in mind, Phillips and Phoenix offered a fine, gritty crime drama showing how a mentally disturbed person gets pushed over the edge in becoming a psychotic killer.
+With that in mind, Phillips and Phoenix offered a fine, gritty crime drama showing how a mentally disturbed person gets pushed over the edge and becomes a psychotic killer.
 Joker shared close to nothing in common with its DC comic book roots.
-For a one-off standalone character study, that’s fine, but Phillips ruined that idea by crafting an unnecessary sequel, which brings us to Joker: Folie à Deux.
+For a one-off standalone character study, that’s fine, but Phillips ruined that idea by crafting an unnecessary sequel, Joker: Folie à Deux.